 The cartilage that cushions joints in the knees, hips, ankles, and shoulders can become damaged or worn.
 Trauma, arthritis, genetics, and joint degeneration are the most common causes of cartilage breakdown.

 Unfortunately, cartilage does not heal on its own.
 Surgical cartilage repair is often needed to restore joint function so the patient can lead a more fulfilling life, free of joint pain.
 Dr. Chris Mellano is an expert in treating cartilage injuries.
-With 11 years of experience as a board-certified Orange County orthopedic surgeon, provides patients with the best cartilage repair Orange County has to offer.
+With 11 years of experience as a board-certified Torrance orthopedic surgeon, provides patients with the best cartilage repair Torrance has to offer.
 He offers his patients a new lease on life with the latest surgical treatments that offer fast recovery and very little time in the hospital.

 Cartilage repair surgery may involve a variety of procedures that are designed to heal injured or worn cartilage.
 The most frequently needed cartilage treatment is meniscal resection and meniscal repair.
 However, patients may have damaged cartilage in other joints of the body that require repair.
 During the surgery, special tools are used to remove damaged cartilage and then smooth the cartilage surface that remains.
 Afterward, patients can expect to reduce joint pain, restore joint function, and slow the process of cartilage degeneration over time.